- Bakersfield Personal Injury Lawyer

 In California vehicle code, hit-and-run oﬀenses can either be charged as a felony or a misdemeanor.
 If the hit-and-run oﬀense caused damage to property, it can be charged as a misdemeanor.
 However, if the hit-and-run results in injury or death to another person, it will be charged as a felony.
 Hit-and-run collisions can cause severe damage or death, and it’s important to have a friend to help guide you during this tragic time.

-If the party who is not at fault for the accident leaves the scene without sharing their contact information with the other driver, they have committed a hit and run.
-Contact a hit and run accident attorney who can answer your questions and advise you about filing a claim.
+If the party who is not at fault for the accident leaves the scene without sharing their contact information with the other driver, they have committed a hit-and-run.
+When someone flees from the scene of a car wreck, a knowledgeable attorney in Bakersfied can answer your questions and advise you about filing a claim.

-California drivers must get a police report for a car crash when the damage is more than $750 or there is an injury, even a minor one.
+Drivers in Bakersfield drivers must get a police report for a hit-and-run auto accident when the damage is more than $750 or there is an injury, even a minor one.
 Immediately after the accident, move your car out of the traffic flow if it is safe to do so and check to see if anyone is injured.
 Call 911 if anyone needs medical assistance and inform them about the accident so a police officer can be sent to the scene to a take a report.

 Although the other driver has left the scene, you need to provide your name, address, phone number, vehicle registration, insurance information, and driver’s license to the police.
 If you are driving someone else’s car, you need to provide their name and address to the officer.